TOWN OF OCEAN CITY

 PUBLIC WORKS MAINTENANCE DIVISION

-All parking has been converted to a pay by plate system for FY 19.
+All parking was converted to a pay by plate system in FY 19.
 Parking rates in the Inlet Lot were increased from $2 per hour to $3 per hour before Memorial Day and after Labor Day.
-Rates in the Inlet Lot will remain at $3 per hour between Memorial Day and Labor Day.
-Revenue for streets, lots and the Inlet Lot have been projected to increase for FY 19.
-The majority of the increased revenue is in the Inlet Lot and is due to the rate increase and additional available spaces from reconfiguration of the lot.
-Leases for the Public Safety Building lot were extended through FY 18.
-No revenue from these leases has been budgeted for FY 19.
-The Beach Photo franchise has been included at $434,500, but will be re-bid in FY 19.
+Rates in the Inlet Lot remained at $3 per hour between Memorial Day and Labor Day.
+FY 20’s revenue for streets, lots and the Inlet Lot has been projected to decrease from the FY 19 estimates.
+Revenue has been based on a three year average to factor out weather-related revenue losses.
+Leases for the Public Safety Building lot were extended through FY 20, but revenue will be received in FY 19, so no allowance for lease revenue has been included.
+The Beach Photo franchise was re-bid in FY 19 and decreased from $434,500 to $152,500 per year.

 In FY 2009, thirty-eight full-time positions were funded in this division, which has been reduced to the current number of thirty-four full-time employees.
-As in other divisions, a step increase effective January 1, 2019 has been funded.
-Positions requested, but not funded include: A Meter Technician, a Sign Technician and two Maintenance Workers.
-A seasonal Office Associate position was requested but not funded.
-Part-time salaries have been adjusted to reflect the revised pay table, at a cost of $18,810.
+As in other divisions, a step increase effective January 1, 2020 has been funded.
+Part-time salaries were adjusted in FY 19 to reflect the revised pay table as a result of the minimum wage increase to $10.10.
 Operators of the Beach Cleaning equipment were upgraded to Equipment Operators at a cost of $10,427.
 As the Inlet Lot has been converted to a pay by plate system, fewer part-time employees are needed.
-Several ambassadors will be utilized in FY 19 to guide visitors through the new parking system.
-Employees assigned to the money room from this division were reduced by a half position.
-Overall salary savings due to the Inlet Lot conversion total $99,917.
-In this division, retiree health decreases $43,421.
-Health insurance increases, while allocations for pension, worker’s compensation and unemployment decrease.
+Three parking ambassadors were funded in FY 19, and four have been funded in FY 20.
+As a result of converting parking to pay by plate, credit card usage has increased and the use of cash has decreased.
+Of the 6.5 positions budgeted to count cash, only one will be charged to the Parking division, with the remaining employees charged to the Transportation division.
+In this division, the pension allocation decreases $17,689, while the allocations for health insurance, retiree health, worker’s compensation and unemployment increase.

 CHANGES IN OPERATIONS:

-Credit Card fees for use of the parking meters have been budgeted at $268,000 in FY 19, an increase of $138,000 from FY 18.
-As the Inlet Lot has changed from a booth system to a pay by plate system, credit card use is expected to increase.
-Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, an increase of $15,000 over FY 18, and Parkeon back office fees budgeted at $35,690.
-Demolition of the metal facility at Whiteside has been funded at $28,250.
-The beach tractor lease increases $3,000 in FY 19, from $102,000 to $105,000.
-A weed prevention service at a cost of $28,000 has also been included.
-Maintenance costs decrease $28,901 as there is no maintenance agreement on the new parking meters.
-Porta potties for holiday weekends and some special events has been included at $4,500.
-HVAC repairs and general maintenance costs decrease for the Comfort Stations.
+Credit Card fees for use of the parking meters have been budgeted at $268,000 in FY 20, an increase of $138,000 from FY 18, and a result of the conversion to pay by plate parking.
+Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, and Parkeon back office fees and per transaction fees budgeted at $58,180.
+Phase I of Whiteside Lot redevelopment has been funded at $62,000.
+The beach tractor lease increases $3,000 in FY 20, from $105,000 to $108,000.
+A weed prevention service at a cost of $30,000 has also been included.
+Maintenance costs increase $31,086.
+HVAC repairs recommended for the Comfort Stations accounts for much of this increase at $30,200.
+Porta potties for holiday weekends and some special events has been included at $2,500.
 Supplies and Materials includes funding used for day-to-day operations.
-In addition, the following items have been approved: ten bike racks, $3,375; a beach box blade, $5,500, a beach wagon, $6,500, and thirty 300 gallon waste containers for the beach.
+The line item increases $75,000 to purchase a variable message sign for the Inlet parking lot.
+In addition, the following items have been approved: a 4×4 utility vehicle, $11,000; replacement boardwalk trashcans, $17,375; and thirty 300 gallon waste containers for the beach.
 Other supplies include comfort station supplies, replacement banners for the boardwalk, beach ramp supplies and replacement sand fence.
-Spare parts for the parking meters have been included at $15,000.
-Vehicle fuel is anticipated to decrease, while vehicle maintenance is expected to increase from the FY 18 budgeted amount.
-Allocations for Vehicle Lease increase $5,555, while the allocations for IT Services and insurance decrease.
+Spare parts for the parking meters have been included at $20,000.
+Estimates for vehicle fuel, parts and labor are all expected to increase in FY 20.
+Allocations for Vehicle Lease, IT Services and insurance increase.